sakiwei/AnnotationTracker/readme.md

 $ ./gradlew :AnnotationTrackerRuntime:assemble
 ```

-Then AAR will be generated in:
+Then AAR library will be generated in:

 ```
 AnnotationTrackerRuntime/build/outputs/aar/